bkwon0402/bkwon0402.github.io/item/storytelling.md

 After I completed my research, I designed visuals that explained the problems and programs.
 Designing visuals consisted of three steps: 1) deciding what we wanted to say 2) deciding how we wanted to say it 3) working on visual design.

-Part of designer’s job is to become a storyteller and an editor.
+Part of a designer’s job is to become a storyteller and an editor.
 In that sense, my experience as a storyteller at YTF has been immensely helpful in helping me grow as a designer.

 <br>